 Healthy lawns can protect soil and water quality by holding soil in place with their roots.
 But be careful.
 Fertilizers can be harmful to the environment and your yard if not used properly.
-When applied at the wrong time or over-applied, fertilizers can create salt problems in the soil, affect winter hardiness, exaggerate pest problems, and make plants grow excessively (which can mean more mowing!)
+When applied at the wrong time or over-applied, fertilizers can create salt problems in the soil, affect winter hardiness, exaggerate pest problems, and encourage excessive growth (which can mean more mowing!)
 Fertilize only as needed to maintain the health and quality of lawns.
 Do not over-fertilize.
-The University recommends using no more than .9 pound of total Nitrogen (which can include 0.7 pounds of soluble Nitrogen) per 1,000 square feet of lawn per application and no more than 2 to 3 applications per year.
-Excess nitrogen and phosphorus (two primary components of fertilizer) can leach out of the soil and pollute groundwater or run off landscapes and pollute local streams and rivers and the Chesapeake Bay.
-If heavy rain is forecast, avoid fertilizing lawn to prevent polluted runoff.
-Do not apply lawn fertilizer between November 15 and March 1.
-Acid-loving plants such as azalea, camellia, heath, leucothoe, mountain laurel, pieris, and rhododendron grow best in soils with a pH of 4.5 to 6.0.
-Fertilize with acid-forming fertilizers, but test soil periodically to prevent making the soil too acid.
+The University recommends using no more than 0.9 pound of total nitrogen (which can include 0.7 pounds of soluble nitrogen) per